 Instead, we would recommend having a look at the Xbox Series S before picking up an Xbox One S or Xbox One S All-Digital Edition, as this digital-only, cheaper alternative to the Xbox Series X offers the benefits of next-gen gaming with a price tag not far off that of the Xbox One S.

 Buy this if you want: Affordable but upscaled 4K, an Ultra HD Blu-ray player, excellent backwards compatibility, a console for under £250/$250.

 Key reads: Make sure you read our full Xbox One S review as well as our picks of the best Xbox One games to see what you could be playing.
 Think this is the console for you?
 These are the best Xbox One S deals right now.

-The Nintendo Switch is the new kid on the console block now more than a year old, it's still proving to be very popular.
+The Nintendo Switch is now three years old, and it's still proving to be very popular.